Post Cyberwar Series / Philipp Ronnenberg

 Philipp Ronnenberg’s Post Cyberwar Series proposes three appropriate methods to prepare for the time after a cyberwar by providing alternate systems of navigation, data streaming and data storage beyond the control of governmental institutions and corporations.

-He will be demonstrating these systems: the OpenPositioningSystem, Social Teletext Network and Sewer Cloud during the AND Fair.
+He demonstrated these systems: the OpenPositioningSystem, Social Teletext Network and Sewer Cloud during the AND Fair.